nickebbitt/nickebbitt.github.io/_posts/2021-02-14-debugging-a-jaeger-memory-issue.md

 * Will be replaced with the ToC
 {:toc}

-At Auto Trader UK we use use Jaeger as the tracing component within our Istio based service mesh running on GKE to collect & visualise HTTP request traces across the system.
+At Auto Trader UK we use Jaeger as the tracing component within our Istio based service mesh to collect & visualise HTTP request traces for the services running on our GKE based delivery platform.

 Tracing provides a lot of value for us when debugging problems and understanding the behaviour of services across the system.